Ginabest/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates a directory names my first directory inside tmp directory
+move file from one directory to another directory